-AmEV is the ammerkansia municipalia.
-Tight junctions is the Holy Grail for gut health.
+AmEV is the Ammerkansia Municipalia.
+Tight junctions are the Holy Grail for gut health.
 AMPK...well...we know what that is now.

 And back to berberine, besides having a bigger effect on the positive gut bacteria changes than metformin?

-Look at the results in the gut bacteria comparing high-fat diet mice and health controls after berberine is administered:
+Look at the results in the gut bacteria comparing high-fat diet mice and healthy controls after berberine is administered:

 As revealed by taxon-based analysis, significantly higher abundances of the phyla Actinobacteria and Verrucomicrobia were observed in the HFD group than in the NCD group (P<0.05), and these higher abundances were completely reverted by berberine co-administration.